softwaremill/jekyll-softwaremill/_posts/company/2013-04-30-geecon-train-the-coolest-way-to-get-to-a-conference.markdown

 status: publish
 published: true
 title: GeeCON Train – the coolest way to get to a conference
+description: "We've organised a trip by train to one of the biggest Java conferences in Central-East Europe - GeeCON Train."
+keywords: "train, java, conference, geecon, geecon train, softwaremill,"
 author: Aleksandra Puchta
 author_login: aleksandra_puchta
 author_email: puchta@softwaremill.com